 “If you have a fear of public speaking, do it until you don’t”

 I had the pleasure of interviewing Taylor Guglielmo, EVP, Business Development at Chemistry.
 A true “ad guy”, Taylor’s inherent passion for the business has fueled her trajectory.
 She started her career in New York, spending the better part of a decade at Fallon NY and McCann Erickson NY, where she quickly rose in the ranks, managing L’Oreal Cosmetics and Wendy’s International brands.
-She then returned to her southern roots with a jump to Grey Worldwide Atlanta, and was quickly recruited by TGM, where she built the Marriott business from a small project to the agency’s 2nd-largest account, and became the agency’s youngest EVP in its 20-year history.
-Having found a taste for new business, Taylor went on the run business development for Chemistry, where she helped the agency win accounts like Red Bull, YouTube, Atlanta United and Turner, and become a two-time Ad Age Small Agency of the Year.
+She then returned to her Southern roots with a jump to Grey Worldwide Atlanta, and was quickly recruited by TGM, where she built the Marriott business from a small project to the agency’s 2nd-largest account, and became the agency’s youngest EVP in its 20-year history.
+Having found a taste for new business, Taylor went on the run business development for Chemistry, where she helped the agency win accounts like Red Bull, YouTube, Atlanta United and Turner, and the agency become a two-time Ad Age Small Agency of the Year.

 Thank you for joining us!
 Tell us a story about what brought you to this specific career path.

 When I was 10, I stayed on the 15th floor of a hotel in Times Square and fell in love with billboards, of all things.
 After years of exploring my passion, it turns out, I’m a terrible creative but a campaign strategy addict, so I got my degree in Advertising, and started hitting the pavement.
-I’m a Memphis girl, so when it was time to find a job after college, I shipped a box of ribs with my resume to every agency with an open slot.
-I ended up landing a job at Fallon, NY, despite the fact that the CEO was “not carnivorous.”
+I’m a Memphis girl, so when it was time to find a job after college, I shipped a box of ribs with my resume to every advertising agency with an open slot.
+I ended up landing a job at Fallon NY, despite the fact that the CEO was “not carnivorous.”

 Can you share a story about the funniest mistake you made when you were first starting?
 Can you tell us what lesson you learned from that?